pyeventsourcing/esdbclient/README.md

 backwards, so that events are returned in reverse order.

 The optional argument `limit` is an integer which limits the number of events that will be returned.
-The default value is "maxint".
+The default value is `sys.maxint`.

 The optional argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.